djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 Just like the movies (which are an interesting example of roleplaying in themselves), role-playing games have three phases.
 You could call them pre-production, production, and post-production.

-In preparing for a classic tabletop RPG, the GM has to either create an alternate reality with maps, notes, and illustrations; or purchase one ready-made and get familiar with it.
-Meanwhile, the players have to create their characters, which is often one of the most enjoyable parts of the experience.
-And everyone has to familiarize themselves with the rule system, if there is one.
+In preparing for a classic tabletop RPG campaign, the players might have to break out the Player's Handbook if they're not already up on the rules.
+The GM has to either create an alternate reality with maps, notes, and illustrations; or purchase one ready-made and get familiar with it.
+They might want to distribute a "pre-read" to set the stage for the players.
+And the players have to create their characters, one of the most enjoyable parts of the whole experience.

-Computers can help us create alternate realities, manage characters,concot role-playing scenarios, and teach the rules.
-That’s CARP in pre-production.
+Computers can help us create alternate realities, concot role-playing scenarios, manage characters, and teach the rules.
+That’s just a few examples of CARP in pre-production.

-As GMs shepherd the players through scenarios, computers can provide a simulation medium where “in-game” events transpire.
-They can also provide tools to facilitate the experience, and record the happenings.
+As the adventure begins and GMs shepherd the players along, computers can provide a simulation medium where “in-game” events transpire.
+They can help set the stage with visuals, audio, and special effects.
+Dynamic maps are a popular recent innovation.
+There are plenty of software tools to facilitate the experience and record the happenings.
 That’s production.

 After the fact, computers can help us shape the experience into good stories and package the results for reflection and to share with others.